SrGaabriel/clubs/README.md

 }
 ```

+As one might have noticed, there's no support to optional delegated arguments, but it is something that I have been working on.

-You can't use this module alone, since it does not have a command handler, in other words, it doesn't have a bridge to send and receive content from, so it can't reply nor parse commands.
+This module doesn't do anything on its own, since it does not have a command handler.
+In other words, it doesn't have a bridge to send and receive content.

 #### bot